StravaKit/StravaKit/README.md

 Strava uses [OAuth 2.0](https://oauth.net/2/) for authorizing access to the API on behalf of the user.
 You will need to register your own application and get a Client ID and Client Secret to allow your app to use OAuth with Strava.
 For an iOS app the web view which is used is the Safari View Controller which gives the user access to their existing browser session outside your app.
 It will allow them to log into Strava more easily to allow for giving your app permission to get an access token.
 Once access has been granted the `redirectURI` will be used to open your app which must be configured with a URL Scheme.
 For the demo app the URL Scheme is defined in the `Info.plist` with a key named `CFBundleURLTypes`.
 You can copy this configuration and change the values to suit your app.

+### User Login

+Returns a URL which can be used to open the login web page for Strava.

 ```swift
 let redirectURI = "stravademo://localhost/oauth/signin"
 Strava.set(clientId: clientId, clientSecret: clientSecret, redirectURI: redirectURI)